rust-lang/prev.rust-lang.org/faq.md

 #### When is `Rc` useful?

-This is covered in the [official documentation for `Rc`](https://doc.rust-lang.org/stable/std/rc/).
+This is covered in the [official documentation for `Rc`](https://doc.rust-lang.org/stable/std/rc/), Rust's non-atomically reference-counted pointer type.
 In short, `Rc` and its thread-safe cousin `Arc` are useful to express shared ownership of an immutable value, and have the system automatically deallocate the associated memory when no one has access to it.

 #### How do I return a borrow to something I created from a function?